Bit depth – meaning, calculation & influence on the sound

 Avoid maximum levels and clipping

-Each bit depth has a Maximum level (0 dBFS) – if this limit is exceeded, the ClippingThis cuts off signal peaks and causes audible distortion.
+Every bit depth has a maximum level (0 dBFS).
+If this limit is exceeded, clipping occurs: signal peaks are cut off and audible distortion is created.

 What helps?

-• Gain Staging with sufficient headroom (e.g. –6 dBFS when mixing)
+• Gain staging with enough headroom, for example -6 dBFS when mixing

-• Export in 24 bit (better than 16 bit for mastering)
+• Exporting in 24 bit, which is better than 16 bit for mastering

 Conclusion: Which bit depth makes sense?